 Interoperability tests ensure that your USB product can perform the best it can in various environments.
 Allion has a collection of USB related products and accessories from all over the world, ranging from adapters and power modules to flash memory drives, hubs, and card readers.
 Allion customizes tests for you to show that your products are seamlessly integrated into the lives of end users.

 USB Fixtures and Test Equipment

 Customized Fixture Design and Production

-As a long term partner of the USB-IF, Allion not only participated in the creation of the USB4 specification but also developed over 100 high-frequency and automated test fixtures.
+As a long-term USB Authorized Test Lab, Allion not only participated in the creation of the USB4 specification but also developed over 100 high-frequency and automated test fixtures.
 Allion fixtures increase both test accuracy and test speed, making the validation process quick and easy.

 Automated Test Equipment

 Specifically for USB 3.2 and USB4 cables and connectors, Allion developed the Cable-Connector Allion Multiport Switch (CAMS), which can be used with a network analyzer and Get_iPar (Intel) for high frequency automated tests.